Convergent and Efficient Deep Q Network Algorithm: Introduction

 \section{Introduction}

 With the development of deep learning, reinforcement learning (RL) that utilizes deep neural networks has demonstrated great success recently, finding applications in various fields including robotics, games, and scientific research \citep{RLRobots, RLDota2, RLQuantumFeedbackPRX, RLQuantumCartpole}.
-One of the most efficient RL strategy is Q-learning \citep{QLearning}, and the combination of Q-learning and deep learning leads to the DQN algorithms \citep{DQN,RainbowDQN}, which hold records on many difficult RL tasks \citep{Agent57}.
-However, unlike supervised learning, Q-learning, or more generally temporal difference (TD) learning, does not guarantee convergence when function approximations such as neural networks are used, and as a result, their success is often empirical and relies heavily on the hyperparameter tuning.
+One of the most efficient RL strategy is Q-learning \citep{QLearning}, and the combination of Q-learning and deep learning leads to the DQN algorithms \citep{DQN,RainbowDQN, NeuralFittedQIteration}, which hold records on many difficult RL tasks \citep{Agent57}.
+However, unlike supervised learning, Q-learning, or more generally temporal difference (TD) learning, does not guarantee convergence when function approximations such as neural networks are used, and as a result, their success is actually empirical, and the performance relies heavily on hyperparameter tuning and technical details involved.
+This happens because the agent uses its own prediction to construct the learning objective, a.k.a.~bootstrapping, and as it generalizes, its predictions over different data interfere with each other, which can make its learning objective unstable in the course of training and potentially lead to instability and divergence.

-The divergence problem was pointed out decades ago by the pioneering works of \citet{ResidualLearningInitial} and \citet{TsitsiklisNonlinearDivergence}, and it has been empirically investigated for DQN by \citet{DeadlyTriad}.
-We also observe the divergence of DQN in our experiments in a realistic setting, as shown in Fig.~\ref{random replacing replay memory}.
-The divergence, or non-convergence, often shows up as instability in practice and places significant obstacles to the application of DQN to complicated real-world tasks.
-It makes training with deeper neural networks more difficult, limits the time horizon for planning, and makes the results sometimes unstable and highly dependent on the tuned hyperparameters.
-This is not satisfactory especially for scientific applications, where convergence and generality are desired.
-Although gradient-based convergent methods have also been proposed \citep{GradientTDLinear, GradientTDGeneral, GradientTDbyKernelToCorrelateData, GradientTDwithRegularization}, they cannot straightforwardly be used with neural networks, and they often show worse performance than TD methods and DQN.
+This non-convergence problem was pointed out decades ago by the pioneering works of \citet{ResidualLearningInitial} and \citet{TsitsiklisNonlinearDivergence}, and it has been empirically investigated for DQN by \citet{DeadlyTriad}.
+We have also observed the divergence of DQN in our experiments, as in Fig.~\ref{random replacing replay memory}.
+The non-convergence problem often shows up as instability in practice and it places significant obstacles to the application of DQN to complicated tasks.
+It makes the training with deeper neural networks more difficult, limits the time horizon for planning, and makes the results sometimes unstable and sensitive to hyperparameters.
+This state of affairs is not satisfactory especially for those scientific applications that require convergence and generality.
+Although convergent gradient-based methods have also been proposed \citep{GradientTDLinear, GradientTDGeneral, GradientTDbyKernelToCorrelateData, GradientTDwithRegularization}, they cannot easily be used with deep non-linear neural networks as they either require linearity or involve computationally heavy operations, and they often show worse empirical performance compared with TD methods.